-The managing agent can also serve as caretakers of an unoccupied property.
-This will include scheduled visits to check that there are no obvious signs of disrepair or visual defects.
+- Caretaking Service - including scheduled visits to check that there are no obvious signs of disrepair or visual defects.
 Your insurer will often insist on such a service if the property is vacant for a period.

-In order to attract the best possible tenants, it maybe necessary to refurbish your property or carry out maintenance work – your managing agent will have access to qualified and vetted tradesmen and contractors.
+In order to attract the best possible tenants, it may be necessary to refurbish your property or carry out maintenance work – your managing agent will have access to qualified and vetted tradesmen and contractors.

 You will need to pay income tax on the rental income you receive, and the expense of employing a letting or managing agent is tax deductible.
 Visit Gov.uk for more information.